Arizona State University

 From Cross-Sectional to Longitudinal: The Impact of Sampling Strategies on Measuring Mobility Choices

 The transportation profession has long relied on surveys as a main source of data.
-These surveys are used across a broad range of applications, including but not limited to, travel demand forecasting, travel behavior analysis, policy evaluation, environmental impact assessment, equity analysis, and economic evaluation.
+These surveys are used across a broad range of applications, including but not limited to, travel demand forecasting, travel behavior analysis, policy evaluation, environmental impact assessment, accessibility analysis, and economic evaluation.
 Despite the increasing accessibility of passive data collection methods, such

 From Cross-Sectional to Longitudinal: The Impact of Sampling Strategies on Measuring Mobility Choices Read More »